What to watch for at the Tony Awards on Broadway’s biggest night - WTOP News

 When are the Tony Awards?

-The Tonys will be broadcast to both coasts on June 7 from 8-11 p.m.
-Eastern/5-8 p.m.
-Pacific, live from Radio City Music Hall.
+The Tonys will be broadcast to both coasts on Sunday from 8-11 p.m.
+EDT/5-8 p.m.
+PDT, live from Radio City Music Hall.

 How can I watch them?